-Trust me when I say you’re going to want to hoard all of these gluten free macadamia cookies for yourself!
+Trust me when I say you’re going to want to hoard all of these gluten-free macadamia cookies for yourself!
 I make a batch of them and my husband will get upset if I share any with friends.
 He loves them that much!
 Normally, he’s not a stingy person.
 Promise.
 He’s just a bit of a cookie monster. 🙂

-If your dry roasted macadamia nuts are salted, reduce the amount of salt used in the recipe to 1/4 teaspoon vs. 1/2 teaspoon.
+- If your dry roasted macadamia nuts are salted, reduce the amount of salt used in the recipe to ¼ teaspoon vs. ½ teaspoon.
 I was unable to find unsalted macadamia nuts in my area, so that also may be the case where you live.

-If you like super crispy cookies, bake these until they are totally golden brown.
+- If you like super crispy cookies, bake these until they are totally golden brown.
 If you like crispy edges and a tender soft inside, bake until just the outer edges are just golden.

 Dairy free white chocolate, say what?!!

-I use the King David brand of non-dairy vegan white chocolate chips, however, I just want to caution you, they may contain traces of gluten and nuts.
+- I sometimes use the King David brand of non-dairy vegan white chocolate chips, however, I just want to caution you, they may contain traces of gluten and nuts.
 They work for my girls and I (we do not have celiac disease), but they may not work for everyone.
 Please check the ingredients and allergen information and decide what’s best for you and your family.

-Pascha also has a rice free white chocolate chip, but as far as I can tell, they are out of stock everywhere online.
+- Pascha also has a rice free white chocolate chip, but as far as I can tell, they are out of stock everywhere online.
 Reports say they taste amazing, but don’t do well in baked goods.
 Just fyi.

 Gluten Free White Chocolate Macadamia Cookie Substitutions and FAQ: